-(a) All time worked in excess of, or outside the ordinary working hours in clause 20.2 by a shiftworker on a non-continuing afternoon shift, or on a shift other

-- (b) When less than 7 hours 36 minutes' notice has been given to the employer by a relief employee that they will be absent from work, and the employee whom the relief employee should relieve is not relieved and is required to continue to work on the employee's rostered day off, the unrelieved employee will be paid 250% of the minimum hourly rate. - (c) Clause 20.7 operates to the exclusion of clause 20.5.
+- (a) All time worked in excess of, or outside the ordinary working hours in clause 18.2-20.2\by a shiftworker on a non-continuing afternoon shift, or on a shift other than a rostered shift, will be paid at 200% of the minimum hourly rate for the first three3 hours and 250% thereafter. - (b) When less than 7 hours 36 minutes' notice has been given to the employer by a relief employee that they will be absent from work, and the employee whom the relief employee should relieve is not relieved and is required to continue to work on the employee's rostered day off, the unrelieved employee will be paid 250% of the minimum hourly rate. - (c) This eClause 20.7 operates to the exclusion of clause 18.520.5.